How to choose between RabbitMQ and Redis for async tasks

 • Symptom: Message loss following abrupt broker restart or OOM kill.

-• Root Cause: Redis default RDB snapshots or RabbitMQ classic queues without durable flags.
+• Root Cause: Redis default RDB snapshots (infrequent) or RabbitMQ classic queues without durable flags.

-• Immediate Mitigation: Enable Redis AOF with appendfsync always or everysec.
+• Immediate Mitigation: Enable Redis AOF with appendfsync everysec (the trade-offs are covered in Redis persistence: AOF vs RDB for queues).
 Declare RabbitMQ queues as quorum queues with publisher confirms.

 • Long-Term Prevention: Implement automated configuration validation in CI/CD pipelines.
 Enforce infrastructure-as-code templates.